Agent authorisation to deal with HMRC

 - Corporation Tax - apply in writing

-- PAYE/CIS for employers clients - apply online
+- PAYE/CIS for employers clients - apply in writing

 If you need to arrange authorisations for more than one of these, you’ll need to apply for separate codes for each type.

 You’ll need your code for both online and paper authorisations.

 If you’re VAT registered you’ll need to use your VAT number to set up agent authorisation for: